-In September 2009, the government refunded the signature bonuses of US\$ 161.7 million which Equator had paid for OPL 323 and OPL 321.
-The Company had requested this in March 2009 because the on-going litigation was denying it of its right to explore the blocks and it faced severe economic hardship.
-The Company notified the government of its intention to maintain its interests in the two blocks.
-This notification was acknowledged by the government.

-In August 2010, BG terminated the farm-out agreement.
+In September 2009, at the request of the Company, the government refunded its signature bonuses of US\$ 161.7 million.
+The government subsequently acknowledged the Company's notice of its intention to maintain its interests in the two blocks.
+BG terminated the farm-out agreement in August 2010.

 The government did not pursue its appeal in the courts but Owel did.
 In April 2012, the Court of Appeal ruled on Owel's appeal.
 The three judges considered a total of twenty one issues, six of which were resolved in favour of Owel while the rest were resolved in favour of either KNOC or all of the ten Respondents, comprising KNOC, the President of Nigeria, other Federal Government parties, the Local Content Vehicles and ONGC Videsh.
 The Owel appeal therefore succeeded only in part.
-However, on Issue 8, which bordered on the jurisdiction of the Federal High Court, the Court of Appeal ruled that the junior court had no jurisdiction to entertain KNOC's original action for a Judiciary Review because, in ordering the voiding of the award of the blocks to KNOC, the President of Nigeria was acting in an executive capacity not a judicial one.
+However, on Issue 8, which bordered on the jurisdiction of the Federal High Court, the Court of Appeal ruled that the junior court had no jurisdiction to entertain KNOC's original action for a Judiciary Review because, in ordering the voiding of the award of the blocks to KNOC, the President of Nigeria had acted in an executive capacity not a judicial one.
 The Court of Appeal therefore set aside the Federal High Court judgment of August 2009 and struck out the original KNOC petition for a Judiciary Review.
 However, the Court of Appeal did not rule on the validity of the PSC's.
 Owel therefore petitioned the Supreme Court seeking a ruling that the PSC's no longer subsist.
 KNOC and the government parties cross petitioned.

-By the end of 2013, KNOC engaged an American legal firm, Covington & Burling, to help them reach a settlement with Owel, Equator, NJ, Tulip and, ultimately, the Federal Government.
-In the second half of the year, a number of meetings were held among KNOC, Owel (also representing ONGC) and Equator and, despite the difficulties, steady progress was made on new participating interest splits and the treatment of back costs.
+By the end of 2013, KNOC engaged Covington & Burling of Washington DC to help them reach a settlement with Owel, Equator, NJ, Tulip and, ultimately, the Federal Government.
+In the second half of the year, a number of meetings were held among KNOC, Owel (also representing ONGC) and Equator and steady progress was made on new participating interest splits and the treatment of back costs.